6ix Commandments

-6ix Commandments is the debut mixtape by American rap group Da Mafia 6ix and hosted by Trap-A-Holics.
-The mixtape was released on November 12, 2013 as well as a no DJ version with Two bonus tracks on iTunes and later on a physical copy on January 7, 2014.
-A Chopped and Screwed version was released on December 17, 2013.
+6ix Commandments is the debut mixtape by American hip-hop group Da Mafia 6ix and hosted by Trap-A-Holics.
+The mixtape was released on November 12, 2013, as well as a no DJ version with two bonus tracks on iTunes and later on a physical copy on January 7, 2014.
+A chopped and screwed version was released on December 17, 2013.

-6ix Commandments features guest appearances from Yelawolf, Lil Wyte, The Outlawz, Space Ghost Purrp, Krayzie Bone, Bizzy Bone, 8Ball & MJG, Kokoe, Point Blank, J-Grxxn, Locodunit, Kingpin Skinny Pimp, La Chat and surprise guest appearances from Juicy J & Project Pat who were noted as "& More" on the tracklist.
+6ix Commandments features guest appearances from Yelawolf, Lil Wyte, The Outlawz, Space Ghost Purrp, Krayzie Bone, Bizzy Bone, 8Ball & MJG, Kokoe, Point Blank, J-Grxxn, Locodunit, Kingpin Skinny Pimp, La Chat, and surprise guest appearances from brothers Juicy J and Project Pat who were noted as "& More" on the track list.

 Background

 DJ Paul and Lord Infamous were in the process of rebirthing the Come With Me 2 Hell series when Lord Infamous decided that it would be better to try and reunite the old Three 6 Mafia instead.
-Gangsta Boo, Koopsta Knicca & Crunchy Black joined Paul and Infamous and reformed the old group under the new name Da Mafia 6ix.
+Gangsta Boo, Koopsta Knicca, and Crunchy Black joined Paul and Infamous and reformed the old group under the new name Da Mafia 6ix.
 DJ Paul stated that he felt like it was a reunion, despite the absence of Juicy J. He thought of it rather as a whole new project, separate from Three 6 Mafia and decided to give the group a new name out of respect for Juicy J and to avoid potential complications involving the use of the Three 6 Mafia name without the approval of Juicy J and Columbia Records.

 The mixtape was originally going to be called "Ressurlation", which was a meshing of the words Resurrection and Revelation, but was changed to "6ix Commandments" instead.
 The mixtape was deemed by DJ Paul a "sampler" for the upcoming album Watch What U Wish... by Da Mafia 6ix, which was scheduled to be released in 2014.

+The track "Body Parts 4" is the final posse song to include verses from all six original members of Three 6 Mafia.